isac322/OneDrive-SDK-java/README.md

 ### 1. Construct `Client` object

-- All OneDrive jobs are performed by `Client` object.
+- All OneDrive jobs are performed via `Client` object.
 - A program can contain multiple different `Client` object.
 - Basically `Client` object check expiration and refresh authorization automatically. but it can be done manually.
 - All parameters that pass to `Client`'s constructor can obtain if you fallow [OneDrive app instruction of authentication](https://dev.onedrive.com/app-registration.htm).